aws-samples/eks-workshop/content/beginner/115_sg-per-pod/_index.md

 Before the release of this new functionality, you could only assign security groups at the node level and all the nodes included in a Node groupe shared the same security groups.

-So by allowing the Node group security group to access the RDS instace, all the pods will have access the database even if only the green pod needs to access it.
+So by allowing the Node group security group to access the RDS instance, all the pods will have access the database even if only the green pod should have access.

 ![sg-per-pod_1](/images/sg-per-pod/sg-per-pod_1.png)